 The Development Permit Area is designated under s.
-488(1)(a) of the Local Government Act to protect the biodiversity and the areas ecosystem.
+488(1)(a) of the Local Government Act, as amended from time to time, to protect the biodiversity and the areas ecosystem.

 The Riparian Protection Development Permit Area is shown on Map #2, which is attached to and forms a part of this Bylaw.